-- Workshops, courses, conferences and other events.
+- Masterclasses, workshops, courses, conferences and other events.
 Email addresses and names of people who have bought tickets using Eventbrite.
-We use Eventbrite for ticket sales (including free tickets) for events.
+We use Eventbrite for ticket sales (including free tickets) for events, including online events such as our masterclasses.
 This requires your name and email address for transactional purposes only.
 These will only be used in the context of the specific event you sign up for, such as to email you tickets, joining instructions, venue changes etc. We may keep a record of who has attended workshops and other events, but do not use this data for marketing purposes.
-If you want to hear from us after an event you attend, you will need to sign up to an email newsletter.
+We will send a follow-up email after a masterclass, with links to your video replay, any downloads, links and other information.
+If you want to hear from us after this, you will need to sign up to our regular email newsletter.

 - PDF ebook sales.
 We have previously used e-junkie (a third-party service) to fulfil PDF ebook and magazine sales.
 We are not doing so at the moment, but may do so (or use another third-party fulfilment provider) in the future – in which case we would update this policy to reflect that.
 Such purchases require name, email address and possibly other information for transactional purposes only.
 Your email address is only used to communicate with you about your order, where necessary.
 We do not hold onto this information, add it to a list or spreadsheet or use it for marketing purposes.
 If you have bought something from us in the past via e-junkie, this data has been deleted and is held by neither us nor e-junkie.